SmartManoj/Thirukkural-PP/README.md

 # Thirukkural-PP
- Modern Interpretation of Thirukural using ChatGPT
+ Modern Interpretation of Thirukural using AI